ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 ![png](./data/img/output_33_1.png)

-So with this corrolation matrix we can get a better understanding of what variables are correlated with others.
-For example:
+This correlation matrix offers insights into the relationships between variables.
+Notable observations include:
-- We can see how many of the Tree topics have positive correlation with eachother
+- Several "Tree" related topics have a positive correlation with eachother.
-- Discussion is negatively correlated with rating (significantly more so than submissions), implying that the harder a problem is the less discussion there will be.
+- Discussion is negatively correlated with rating (significantly more so than submissions), implying that the harder a problem is, the less discussion there will be.
-- The most negatively correlated topic with rating is math XD (leetcoders hate math)
+- The most negatively correlated topic with rating is "Math"

-However, this corrolation matrix is a bit overwhelming.
-So lets focus on our parameter of interest, difficulty.
+However, given the extensive information presented in this correlation matrix, we will narrow our focus on the parameter of interest: problem difficulty.